rancher-sandbox/cos-toolkit-docs/content/en/docs/_index.md

 ## What is cOS?

-cOS is a toolkit for meta-Linux derivatives which is configured throuought cloud-init configuration files.
-It is immutable and with a strong declarative format.
+cOS is a toolkit which allows container images to be bootable in VMs, baremetals, embedded devices, and much more.

-Allows to ship and maintain cloud-init driven Linux derivatives based on container images with a common featureset.
+cOS allows to create meta-Linux derivatives which are configured throuought cloud-init configuration files and are immutable by default.

-It is designed to reduce the maintenance surface, with a flexible approach to provide upgrades from container registries.
-It is cloud-init driven and also designed to be adaptive-first, allowing easily to build changes on top.
+cOS and derivatives shares a common featureset, can be upgraded in a OTA-alike style, and upgrades are delivered with standard container registries.

-cOS comes also with vanilla images, that can be used to boot directly container images built with the toolkit.
+cOS comes also with vanilla images that can be used to boot directly container images built with the toolkit.

 ## Why cOS?

 cOS allows to create custom OS versions in your cluster with standard container images with a high degree of customization.
-It can also be used in its vanilla form - cOS enables everyone to build their own derivative and access it in various formats.
+It can also be used in its vanilla form - cOS enables then everyone to build their own derivative and access it in various formats.
 It's like "Ventoy" for persistent systems.

 To build a bootable image is as simple as running `docker build`.